bahtiyartan/troia/docs/20Variablesscope.rst

 + Defining all variables as global is not a good programming convention, variables must be defined narrowest scope that is possible, to save memory, eleminate possible bugs and readibility.

-+ Defining variables using commands except variable definition commands is not recommended because it reduces readibility.

 + As a TROIA programming convention TROIA codes are written in uppercase, so using uppercase for variable names is recommended.

-+ Defining variables that start with 'SYS' prefix is not a recommended naming convention.

 + Although using numbers in variable names is supported, using a number as a first character is not recommended.